New Media Alert!

-Bob Edgar – former President and CEO of “Common Cause.”
+Bob Edgar – Former President and CEO of “Common Cause.”
 The Late Bob Edgar was a six-term Pennsylvania Congressmen, Methodist minister, and former head of the National Council of Churches.
-As President of “Common Cause,” Bob lead the research into the connection between environmental policy and campaign contributions in the report Deep Pockets Deep Drilling.
+As President of “Common Cause,” Bob lead the research into the connection between environmental policy and campaign contributions in the report Deep Drilling, Deep Pockets.
 As a member of the clergy, Rev. Edgar urged faith leaders to stand up and speak out about the moral responsibility we have to protect our environment.

 Dr. Pouné Saberi – Dr. Saberi serves on the national and Philadelphia board of Physicians for Social Responsibility and is currently working on two projects related to health and natural gas development in the Marcellus Shale regions funded by the Center of Excellence in Environmental Toxicology at the University of Pennsylvania.

-Kevin Heatley – senior scientist with Biohabitats, Inc. and a consultant for Responsible Drilling Alliance in Wiliamsport, Pennsylvania.
-RDA a grassroots, all-volunteer education and advocacy coalition that seeks to educate its members and the public about deep shale gas drilling and all of its ramifications.
+Kevin Heatley – Senior scientist with Biohabitats, Inc. and a consultant for Responsible Drilling Alliance in Williamsport, Pennsylvania.
+RDA is a grassroots, all-volunteer education and advocacy coalition that seeks to educate its members and the public about deep shale gas drilling and all of its ramifications.

 The resistance to fracking is seen as part of a growing movement towards dealing with the climate crises and making the transition to sustainable energy.
 The film shows how an industry rich with political connections managed to slip into a position of almost untouchable power and how at-risk communities have come together to fight back.
 Groundswell Rising is a story told by those who are living it, with honesty, passion, and a sincere desire to protect our children and the world we leave them.